Inseparable time-crystal geometries on the M\"obius strip

-In this Letter we propose an ultra-cold atom setup for engineering two dimensional (2D) time crystalline structures of various geometries on the M\"obius strip.
-As a specific example we show how to realize a Lieb lattice model with a flat band \cite{Taie2015,Dauphin2016,Leykam2018,Tylutki2018,Taie2020}, where the particle dynamics is governed solely by interactions.
-Despite the fact that the original interactions between atoms are zero-ranged, the effective interactions in the Lieb model are long-ranged and can be controlled with the help of periodic modulation of the atomic s-wave scattering length \cite{Giergiel2018}.
-This creates a possibility of studying exotic flat band many-body physics.
-In the following we show how to construct inseparable time crystalline structures with the M\"obius topology concentrating on a specific example of a Lieb lattice model.
+In the following we show how to realize tight binding models on a two dimensional (2D) crystalline structure on the M\"obius strip in the time domain.
+We propose a universal setup where the emergent lattice geometry can be shaped almost at will depending on the driving protocol of the mirrors.
+As a particular example we choose the Lieb lattice with a flat band \cite{Taie2015,Dauphin2016,Leykam2018,Tylutki2018,Taie2020} where dynamics of atoms is governed solely by interactions.
+We stress that the effective interactions of model are long-ranged and can be experimentally controlled.
+This creates a unique platform to study exotic flat band many-body physics.
+In the next sections we describe the main elements of the theoretical approach, leaving the details in \cite{Sup1}.

-{\bf Classical approach.} Let us consider a classical particle bouncing between two mirrors that oscillate with the frequency $\omega$ in the presence of the gravitational field.
-The mirrors, located around $x=0$ and $x-y=0$, form a wedge with the angle $45^\circ$ (Fig.~\ref{mirrors}).
-In the gravitational units \cite{Buchleitner2002,footnote1}, the Hamiltonian reads \be H=H_0+F\left[x+f_x(t)\right]+F\left[y-x+f_{y-x}(t)\right], \ee where $H_0=(p_x^2+p_y^2)/2+x+y$, $F$ is a function that models a repulsive potential of the mirrors (in the following we assume a hard wall potential), $f_{x}(t)$ and $f_{y-x}(t)$ are $T$-periodic functions with $T=2\pi/\omega$.

-In the theoretical description it is convenient to switch from the laboratory frame to the frame oscillating with the mirrors \cite{footnote2}.
-Then, the Hamiltonian takes the form $H=H_0+V_{x+y} +V_{y}$, where $V_{x+y}=(x + y) f_x''(t)$ and $V_{y}=y f_{y-x}''(t)$, with the constraint $y\ge x\ge 0$ coming from the hard wall potential (for a Gaussian shaped mirror potential see \cite{giergiel2020creating}).
-When a particle hits a mirror, the component of the momentum parallel to the mirror remains unchanged while the perpendicular component is reversed in the opposite direction.
-Thus, when a particle collides with the vertical mirror, the momenta are exchanged $p_x \leftrightarrows p_y$, whereas when a particle hits the other mirror $p_y$ remains the same but $p_x\rightarrow-p_x$, see Fig.~\ref{mirrors}.
+{\bf M\"obius strip geometry.} Let us start with a classical particle bouncing between two static mirrors located at $x=0$ and $x-y=0$, which form a wedge with the angle $45^\circ$ (Fig.~\ref{mirrors}).
+In the gravitational units \cite{Buchleitner2002,footnote1}, the Hamiltonian reads $H_0=(p_x^2+p_y^2)/2+x+y$ with the constraint $y\ge x\ge 0$ coming from the hard wall potential of the mirrors (for a Gaussian shaped mirror potential see \cite{giergiel2020creating}).
+When a particle collides with the vertical mirror, its momenta are exchanged $p_x \leftrightarrows p_y$, whereas when a particle hits the other mirror, $p_y$ remains the same but $p_x\rightarrow-p_x$, see Fig.~\ref{mirrors}.